gabivlj/push/README.md

 This is just a thing that I wanted to work on to try to have a faster `docker push` that is simpler to maintain, and doesn't compress layers.

+## Warning
+This is experimental and mostly to learn more about how Docker stores layers, use at your own risk.